-When work is done by someone who is on the prepayment register, the payor does not need to withhold tax on the pay (including royalties or other nonwage compensation).
-However, if the pay is wages, the payor must always withhold tax on it even though the beneficiary is on the register.
+When work is done by someone who has a valid registration in the prepayment register, the payor does not need to withhold tax on the compensation (such as royalties, trade income or other nonwage compensation).
+However, if money is paid in the form of wages, the payor must always withhold tax on it even though the beneficiary is on the register.

-The guidance on the Prepayment register pages are for private individuals as well as businesses including the self-employed and all types of corporate entities.
+The guidance on these pages is for private individuals as well as corporations including the self-employed (T:mi) who operate a trade or business and all types of corporate entities that operate a business.

 Who can be registered?

 It is not necessary for you to have started the operation when you ask for registration.
 It is enough if you are going to start it as you have planned.
-However, if your operation clearly has the characteristics of a hobby activity, the requirements for prepayment registration cannot be fulfilled and you will not be registered.
+However, if your operation clearly has the characteristics of a hobby activity, the requirements for prepayment registration cannot be fulfilled.

-There is no mandatory rule that would require a business to have a prepayment registration.
-In fact, in some circumstances, the party who works may find it useful that the payor withholds taxes on the pay.
+There is no mandatory rule that would require a business to have a prepayment Registration.
+In fact, in some circumstances, the person who works can find it useful that the payor withholds taxes – so it may be desirable to not have a registration at all.

-You can get a prepayment registration also if your only activity is that you receive royalties or operate a simple trading business with goods.
+You can get a prepayment registration even if your only activity is that you receive royalties or run a simple commercial operation where you buy and re-sell goods.

 However, not all requests for registration can be granted.
-For example, requests made by taxpayers who have not filed their taxes or have not kept their books properly in the past.
+For example, the Tax Administration rejects registration applications from taxpayers who have not filed their taxes or have not kept their books.

 What is the purpose of the prepayment register?

-Belonging to the prepayment register affects the advance collection of taxes during the income year.
-The purpose of being on the register is to make it clear that the payor does not have to arrange for tax withholding; instead, the recipient, being prepayment-registered, will pay whatever advance payments are required.
+If you are on the prepayment register, it has an impact on the way your taxes are collected from you during the ongoing year when you receive income.
+The purpose of being on the register is to inform payors that the payor does not have to arrange for tax withholding; instead, the beneficiary of the income, being prepayment-registered, will pay whatever advance payments are required.

 If the payment is treated as being wages

-In the case of wage payments (and sportsmen’s fees), payors must always withhold tax as instructed by the withholding rate printed on the recipient’s tax card.
-Wage payments are also subject to the employer’s health insurance contributions.
+In the case of wage payments (and sportsmen’s fees), payors must always withhold tax in accordance with the percentage rate showing on the beneficiary’s tax card.
+Wages paid to someone are also subject to the employer’s health insurance contributions.

-If your payor is paying nonwage compensation or royalties to you and you are on the prepayment register, your payor does not have to withhold tax.
+If your payor is paying you trade income (= nonwage compensation) or royalties, and you have a prepayment registration, your payor does not have to withhold tax.
 Because you are registered, you are expected to assume responsibility for your taxes and pay them to the Tax Administration independently.
-The amounts are calculated by the Tax Administration; i.e. the prepayments are imposed in advance.
+The amounts are calculated by the Tax Administration; i.e. prepayments are imposed in advance – before taxes are assessed for the tax year.

-If the recipient is not on the prepayment register, payors are required to withhold tax also when paying out nonwage compensation and royalties.
-However, payors do not have to pay employer’s health insurance contributions.
+If the beneficiary is not on the prepayment register, payors are required to withhold tax also when paying out nonwage compensation, trade income, and royalties.
+However, payors do not have to pay the employer’s health insurance contributions.

-The withholding obligation is not affected by who the recipient is: it may be a limited-liability company or it might as well be a natural person.
+The withholding requirement is not affected by who the beneficiary is: it may be a limited-liability company or it might as well be a natural person.

-- When the work had been performed by a limited-liability company, another business, or an organisation (e.g. corporate entities including cooperatives; or by a general partnership or partnership), the withholding rate is 13%.
+- When the work had been performed by a limited-liability company, by some other business entity, or by an organisation (e.g. by a corporate entity such as a cooperative, etc.; or by a general or limited partnership), the withholding rate is 13%.

-- If it was performed by a natural person and compensation is paid to him or her, the withholding must be carried out as instructed by their tax card.
+- If it was performed by a natural person and compensation is paid to him or her, the payor must withhold tax in accordance with the percentage rate shown on the natural person’s tax card.

 - If he or she fails to present the card, the payor must withhold 60%.